-A type 2 error is a statistics term used to refer to a testing error that is made when no conclusive winner is declared between a control and a variation when there actually should be one.
+A type 2 error is a statistics term used to refer to a type of error that is made when no conclusive winner is declared between a control and a variation when there actually should be one.

 Type II errors are like “false negatives,” an incorrect rejection that a variation in a test has made no statistically significant difference.
 Statistically speaking, this means you’re mistakenly believing the false null hypothesis and think a relationship doesn’t exist when it actually does.
 You commit a type 2 error when you don’t believe something that is in fact true.

 Statistical power is the probability that a test will detect a real difference in conversion rate between two or more variations.